Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 ![Create Store](../../Assets/Screenshots/POS/Management/Stores/StoreWizard/SW05.png "[Create Store]")

 - *Warehouse*
     Click the drop-down list and select the warehouse you want to take the stock from.
-By default, you can select the warehouses **Verkaufslager**, **Eigenlager** and **Außenlager**.
+By default, you can select the warehouses **Sales warehouse**, **Own warehouse**, and **Field warehouse**.
 Further, you can create your own warehouses, that are displayed in this drop-down list.
     For detailed information, see [Configure the warehouse for POS](../Integration/01_ConfigureWarehouse.md).

 - [REFRESH LIST]
-    Click this button to update the drop-down list *Warehouse*.
+    Click this button to update the *Warehouse* drop-down list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Automatically assign product to warehouse when activated in store*
-    Activate this toggle to automate the assignment process of products to a shelf in a warehouse.
+    Activate this toggle to automate the assignment process of materials to a shelf in a warehouse.
 It is recommended to activate this option.

 - *Shelf*
     Enter a shelf number in the warehouse to which the stock is to be assigned.